drajer-health/eCRNow/FAQs.md

 **2. How do I get notification of changes and releases ?**

-eCRNow App releases are scheduled for the last monday of every month typically.
-You can subsribe to github notifications to get notified of new releases.
+eCRNow App releases are scheduled for the last Monday of every month typically.
+You can subscribe to github notifications to get notified of new releases.

 **3. How do I get the latest eRSD and be notified of changes in eRSD versions ?**

-All eRSD related documentation including downloading eRSD's and subscribing for eRSD changes are docuemnted at https://ersd.aimsplatform.org/#/home
+All eRSD related documentation including downloading eRSD's and subscribing for eRSD changes are documented at https://ersd.aimsplatform.org/#/home

-P
+**4. How do I update my production releases of eCRNow ?**

+Please refer to the eCRNowAppUpgrade.md instructions.

+**5. How do I update my eRSD files to latest version ?**

+Please refer to the MultipleERSDConfiguration.md instructions.

+**6. How do I configure custom-queries ?**

+Please refer to the CustomQueryConfiguration.md instructions.

+**7. How do I protect the eCRNow App APIs ?**

+Please refer to the Security Configuration.md instructions.